-Lucy Alexis Liu (劉玉玲 Liú Yùlíng) is an American actress, born in Queens, New York City on December 2, 1968, to Taiwanese immigrant parents.
+Lucy Alexis Liu (劉玉玲 Liú Yùlíng; born December 2, 1968) is an American actress, born in Queens, New York City to Taiwanese immigrant parents.
 Although she did well in her studies, she started acting when she auditioned for a minor role in a college production of Alice in Wonderland, and instead won the lead.

 After some small roles in films and television, her breakthrough came when she got a part in Ally McBeal, playing the foul-mouthed Ling Woo, a new character specifically written for her.
 Her tough attitude made her a sex symbol for a lot of viewers, and her performance earned her Emmy and Screen Actors Guild award nominations.